jdgoodall1/jdgoodall1.github.io/_posts/2025-12-06-building-a-jekyll-blog-with-ai-honest-take.md

 **2. It's Still My Site (Sort Of)**

 The decisions are mine in the sense that I said "yes" or "no" to things.
-The content is be mine (apart from most of this blog, guess which bits I did for bonus points).
+The content is be mine (apart from most of this post, guess which bits I did for bonus points).
 But let's not pretend I "architected" this - I just pointed at things and said "make it work" or "that's ugly".

 **3. It Reveals What Actually Matters**